camiloahm/scaleconf-deploying-microservices/README.md

 ![scaleconf-deploying-microservices](scaleconf.png)

-# scaleconf
-Deploying microservices the cloud
+Deploying microservices to the cloud Medellin 2017
-Scaleconf Conference in Medellin 2017

 #Requirements